Sairajpatil1331/reasoningGroqAI/README.md

 low	Low effort reasoning.
 The model will use a small number of reasoning tokens. medium	Medium effort reasoning.
 The model will use a moderate number of reasoning tokens. high	High effort reasoning.
 The model will use a large number of reasoning tokens.

+Groq offers multiple models for content moderation:

+Policy-Following Models:

+GPT-OSS-Safeguard 20B
+ - A reasoning model from OpenAI for customizable Trust & Safety workflows with bring-your-own-policy capabilities Prebaked Safety Models:

+Llama Prompt Guard 2 (86M)
+ - A lightweight prompt injection detection model Llama Prompt Guard 2 (22M)
+ - An ultra-lightweight prompt injection detection model GPT-OSS-Safeguard 20B
+GPT-OSS-Safeguard 20B is OpenAI's first open weight reasoning model specifically trained for safety classification tasks.
+Unlike prebaked safety models with fixed taxonomies, GPT-OSS-Safeguard is a policy-following model that interprets and enforces your own written standards.
+This enables bring-your-own-policy Trust & Safety AI, where your own taxonomy, definitions, and thresholds guide classification decisions.

+Well-crafted policies unlock GPT-OSS-Safeguard's reasoning capabilities, enabling it to handle nuanced content, explain borderline decisions, and adapt to contextual factors without retraining.
+The model uses the Harmony response format, which separates reasoning into dedicated channels for auditability and transparency.

+Example: Prompt Injection Detection